 Spoiler alert: This is a long read so if you don't have time right now, do bookmark this page to dedicate more time to read it in details.

-Growing a blog for your business is one of the most cost-effective long term strategy to generate leads from Google organic search traffic.
+Growing a blog for your business is one of the most cost-effective long-term strategies to generate leads from Google organic search traffic.

 The beginning: Zero Google Traffic